meta-logi/metaagent-support/rethinkdb-sink-plugin/README.md

-**RethinkDB-sink-plguin** is a RethinkDB egress plugin for the MetaAgent.
-The plugin streams data from the MetaAgent to a designated RethinkDB v2.4+ server.
+**RethinkDB-sink-plguin** is a RethinkDB egress plugin for MTConnet Agents.
+The plugin streams data from the agent to a designated RethinkDB v2.4+ server.

-MetaAgent configuration example using this RethinkDB egress plugin:
+Here is a MTConnect agent configuration example using this RethinkDB egress plugin:
 ```
-Devices = _metaagent_.xml
+Devices = device.xml
 Port = 7979
 Adapters
 {
   Adapter_1
   {
-    Host = demo.metalogi.io
+    Host = localhost
     Port = 7878
   }
 }